darshan-gowdaa/petrol-bunk-management-system/README.md

-# 🚗 Petrol Bunk Management System
+#  Petrol Bunk Management System ⛽

+The Petrol Bunk Management System is a full-stack web application designed to streamline petrol bunk operations with modern technology.
+It provides a comprehensive solution for managing inventory, sales, employees, expense and reports, ensuring efficient and transparent business processes.

 <div align="center">